josdoaitran/LearningEnglishEverything/IELTS/Speaking/IELTS-PART1.md

 - Do you like plants ? why ?
   + What plants do you like ?
 Why
   (Flower, Cactus,
-  + Have you ever grown any plant ?
+  + Have you ever grown any plants ?
+  + Did you grown any plants when you were a child ?
+- Do you like drawing or paiting ?
+  +